dankeyy/dankeyy.github.io/_posts/2021-01-29-next-gen-generators.md

 etc.

-You may guess where I'm going with this - context managers, "the thing that relieves you the worries of closing stuff after you finish, the `with block`".
+You may guess where I'm going with this - context managers, "the thing that relieves you the worries of closing stuff after you finish, the `with` block".

-That can be implemented as a class with the dunder methods `__enter__` and `__exit__`.
+Such context manager can be implemented as a class with the dunder methods `__enter__` and `__exit__`.
 Let's say for example we want to create a temp directory, meaning we create a new folder, do some stuff in it, then deleting it.
 An implementation of that could go like this:

 ```py
 import tempfile